-Founded in London circa 2001, Boy Blue, the award winning brainchild of producer Michael ‘Mikey J’ Asante and choreographer Kenrick ‘H20’ Sandy MBE, encapsulates the pulse of the city it was born in and that runs through this unique mélange of dance theatre.
+Founded in London in 2001, Boy Blue, the award-winning brainchild of producer Michael ‘Mikey J’ Asante and choreographer Kenrick ‘H2O’ Sandy MBE, encapsulates the pulse of the city it was born in.

 Weaving their frontline stage and screen work around the elevation of hip-hop culture, from the offset, artistic directors Asante and Sandy have created works that challenge common perception while delivering a new voice from the streets and clubs that have long inspired a generation.

-It was just over a decade ago, in 2007, that Pied Piper (a contemporary performance fusing dance and narrative looking at mortality, described by one journalist as “breakthrough, breakdance interpretation”) propelled Boy Blue to new heights in the world of UK theatre; first performed at Theatre Royal Stratford East who supported Asante and Sandy through its creation, it found a further home at the coveted Barbican, London, and won a Laurence Olivier Award for Outstanding Achievement in an Affiliated Theatre.
+It was just over a decade ago, in 2007, that Pied Piper propelled Boy Blue to new heights in the world of UK theatre; first performed at Theatre Royal Stratford East, who had supported Asante and Sandy through its creation, it found a further home at the Barbican, London and won a Laurence Olivier Award for Outstanding Achievement in an Affiliate Theatre.

-Outside of the theatre, Boy Blue collaborated with Danny Boyle and contributed to the Opening Ceremony of the London 2012 Olympics, Sandy leading hundreds of young dancers before staging the handover of the Olympic torch and the lighting of the Cauldron.
+Boy Blue contributed to the Opening Ceremony of the London 2012 Olympics, where in collaboration with Danny Boyle, Sandy choreographed hundreds of young dancers for the segment ‘Frankie and June say thanks Tim’, as well as staging the handover of the Olympic torch and the lighting of the Olympic Cauldron.

-With a company ethos befitting of the founders roots, and a long-term commitment to education, Boy Blue can be found running a highly respected dance education program in east London.
+With a company ethos befitting of the founders roots, and a long-term commitment to education, Boy Blue can be found running a highly respected dance education programme in east London.
 Using a typically unique approach, they enable more than 100 young dancers to train weekly alongside professionals.
-In addition, their work Emancipation of Expressionism is now part of the AQA GCSE Dance syllabus – the first hip-hop dance theatre piece to be included.
-Boy Blue’s founders have also found themselves hosting the National Dance Awards at Sadler’s Wells – another first for hip-hop.
+In addition, their work Emancipation of Expressionism is a set work of the AQA GCSE Dance syllabus – the first hip-hop dance theatre piece to be included – and was filmed by Director Danny Boyle and screened on BBC2 (2018).